IIIF/api/source/community/groups/av/index.md

 cssversion: 2
 ---

 The IIIF A/V Working Group aims to extend to A/V the benefits of interoperability and the growing ecosystem of clients and servers that IIIF provides for images.
-The working group was formed following a British Library hosted a workshop to gather [use cases for extending IIIF to audio and video][bl-workshop-2016-04], and discussion at the [2016 IIIF Conference][iiif-conf-2016].
+The working group was formed following a workshop hosted by the British Library to gather [use cases for extending IIIF to audio and video][bl-workshop-2016-04], and discussion at the [2016 IIIF Conference][iiif-conf-2016].

 ## Organization